microsoft/LUIS-Samples/bot-integration-samples/hotel-finder/csharp/README.md

 1. You will see a browser window open and display your localhost number in the address bar.

-1. Open the Bot Emulator application.
+1. Open the Bot Emulator v4 application.

+1. You'll see the Welcome page where you can import a .bot file.
+If your samples is still using the bot v3 SDK, then you'll need to create your own .bot by clicking "Create a new bot configuration", located under the "Open Bot" button.

+1. A popup appears that asks for your Bot Name (whatever you want to call it is fine) and your Endpoint URL.
+To find your endpoint, get them from the browser that opened when you ran the Visual Studio solution.
+You'll see your localhost port in the browser, go ahead and use it in part of your endpoint.
+You total endpoint should look something like this: `http://localhost:3979/api/messages`.
 You do not need to worry about providing a Microsoft App ID and a Microsoft APP Password (they are optional).

-1. Take the `localhost:####` from the browser and add that to your bot emulator.
-It should look something like this: `http://localhost:3979/api/messages`.
-Then choose "Connect".
+Then choose "Save and connect".
+A .bot file gets created in your sample.

-1. When you see `POST 200 [conversationUpdate]`, your bot is ready to receive text as input.
+1. When you see `POST 201 directline.startConversation`, your bot is ready to receive text as input.

 1. Start by typing "hi" in the chat window.
 It will respond with more usage instructions to follow.